richafnu/Viva/Viva/glint/setup/custom-access.md

 3. In the **Upload type** dropdown menu, select **MANAGERS_UPLOAD**.
 4. **Apply to**: Ignore, this setting is for retroactive uploads only.
 5. **Incremental**:
-   1. Switch on this toggle to append access to users in your file.
+   1. Enable this setting to append access to users in your file.
-   2. Switch off this toggle to overwrite all access for users in your file.
+   2. Disable this setting to overwrite all access for users in your file.
 Users not included in the file aren't impacted.
 6. **Use exact case from the file for First/Last name**: Ignore, this setting doesn’t apply to access uploads.

    :::image type="content" source="../../media/glint/setup/adv-config-uploads.png" alt-text="Screenshot of the Advanced Configuration Uploads feature.":::